Deciphering the Soliton-Halo Relation in Fuzzy Dark Matter

 To ensure the robustness of our FDM simulations, we increase the simulation resolution until the halo properties converge.
-This necessitates using at least 6--12 cells per halo granule size, defined as $d \sim 0.35 \LdB$, where $\LdB \sim 1.48 ( v / 100\kms )^{-1} \mFDM^{-1} \kpc$ and $\bm{v}$ is the three-dimensional bulk velocity \cite{BarOr2019}.
-The corresponding maximum spatial resolutions are $0.32$, $0.13$, and $0.09 \kpc$ for $\mFDM=0.1, 0.2$ and $0.8$, respectively.
-Furthermore, for each FDM simulation, we conduct a collisionless N-body simulation with the same initial condition using the code \texttt{GADGET-2} \cite{Gadget2} to verify that the FDM and N-body halo density profiles match well outside the central soliton (see the \textit{Numerical convergence} section for details).
+Furthermore, for each FDM simulation, we conduct a collisionless N-body simulation with the same initial condition using the code \texttt{GADGET-2} \cite{Gadget2} to verify that the FDM and N-body halo density profiles match well outside the central soliton.
+See the \textit{Numerical convergence} section and \emph{Supplemental Material} \cite{SM} for details.